KreutzerSonata/compuational_physics_N2014301060059/homework/Final Project.md

 ##Conclusion

-From the previous simulations we see, the average displacement of large number of random walkers is zero, while the mean square of displacement is linearly dependented on time, and the latter leads to diffusive phenomennon.
-Random walk model is a good approximation of diffusive phenomennon, it's all based on simple statistical rules regardless of the dynamic rules the particles involves, thus reveals the profound mathematical nature of the physical problems.
+From the previous simulations we see, the average displacement of large number of random walkers is zero, while the mean square of displacement is linearly dependented on time, and the latter leads to diffusive phenomenon.
+Random walk model is a good approximation of diffusive phenomenon, it's all based on simple statistical rules regardless of the dynamic rules the particles involves, thus reveals the profound mathematical nature of the physical problems.
 However, this also deviates the model from many real problems, for appreciable interactions do exist between particles in many cases, and the behaviour is much different.
 Such a system is a *complex system* rather than a random one, this field contains many interesting topics such as Earth's global climate, organisms, the human brain, social organization and so on, and it's still under spiritoso exploration.

 ##Reference